oeschsec/Sidekick---voice-controlled-keyboard-and-mouse/README.md

 ## Copyright Notice

 Sidekick
-Copyright (C) 2021 - Created by Sean Oesch
+Copyright (C) 2021 UT-Battelle - Created by Sean Oesch

 This program is free software: you can redistribute it and/or modify it under the terms of the GNU Affero General Public License as published by